jarednjk/map-project-tourist-attractions/README.md

 ### Colors

 Vibrant colors are selected in this design to bring out the fun in these tourist attractions.
-However, the main color red is chosen for CTA buttons in the landing page.
+However, the main color, red, is chosen for CTA buttons in the landing page.
 This is synonymous with the color of Singapore's flag.

 ![#d9534f](https://github.com/jarednjk/map-project-tourist-attractions/blob/main/img/readme/D9534F%20color.jpeg)

 ### Fonts